 Case Western Reserve University has a two-year residency requirement.
 All first- and second-year unmarried undergraduate students who do not live at a parent's permanent residence within 40 miles of campus must live on-campus and participate in the University board plan.
 If you are eligible to commute, you will need to complete a housing release request.

-We recognize that the pandemic continues to create challenges for you, including your ability to secure visas.
+We recognize that the recent pandemic continues to create challenges for you, including your ability to secure visas.
 While your visa status may not be known at this time, you already are a valued member of our community--we very much hope to see you in person in August.
 For that reason, we ask that you continue the process of completing your housing application so we are fully prepared for your presence on campus in the fall.
 You will not be responsible for any housing-related financial penalty or fees should you be unable to travel to the U.S. due to visa issues.